Research is getting a transformational change

 “I like science fiction,” he adds.

-For Dr. Chau and the planning committee, incorporating customizable projections—like the rainforest or under the sea—during the process was integral to the MRI suite’s design.
+For Dr. Chau and the planning committee, incorporating customizable projections—like the rainforest or under the sea—was integral to the MRI suite’s design.
+They're projections that involved the inclusion of the youth voice through the Youth Advisory Council, which helped vote on the final images.

 “It had to go through many, many stages of approvals through senior management and board sub-committees.
 So we sometimes forget, because we're so close now to having it come online, that there were so many steps leading up to this point.”